-Metrics/Indicators Baseline 2017-18 2018-19 2019-20 Student suspension rates Due to the nature of our program (serving 16-24 year olds who have been disengaged from school in an Independent Study Blended Learning Model) this metric will not apply Due to the nature of our program (serving 16-24 year olds who have been disengaged from school in an Independent Study Blended Learning Model) this metric will not apply Due to the nature of our program (serving 16-24 year olds who have been disengaged from school in an Independent Study Blended Learning Model) this metric will not apply Chronic Absenteeism Rate Due to the nature of our program (serving 16-24 year olds who have been disengaged from school in an Independent Study Blended Learning Model) this metric will not apply.
-Due to the nature of our program (serving 16-24 year olds who have been disengaged from school in an Independent Study Blended Learning Model) this metric will not apply.
-Due to the nature of our program (serving 16-24 year olds who have been disengaged from school in an Independent Study Blended Learning Model) this metric will not apply.
+Metrics/Indicators Baseline 2017-18 2018-19 2019-20 Student Survey 100% of OYA students will take the Student Survey 80% of OYA students were surveyed 100% of OYA students were surveyed Student suspension rates Due to the nature of our program (serving 16-24 year olds who have been disengaged from school in an Independent Study Blended Learning Model) this metric will not apply Due to the nature of our program (serving 16-24 year olds who have been disengaged from school in an Independent Study Blended Learning Model) this metric will not apply Due to the nature of our program (serving 16-24 year olds who have been disengaged from school in an Independent Study Blended Learning Model) this metric will not apply Chronic Absenteeism Rate Due to the nature of our program (serving 16-24 year olds who have been disengaged from school in an Independent Study Blended Learning Model) this metric Due to the nature of our program (serving 16-24 year olds who have been disengaged from school in an Independent Study Blended Learning Model) this metric Due to the nature of our program (serving 16-24 year olds who have been disengaged from school in an Independent Study Blended Learning Model) this metric will

+Metrics/Indicators Baseline 2017-18 2018-19 2019-20 will not apply. will not apply. not apply.
 Student expulsion rates Due to the nature of our program (serving 16-24 year olds who have been disengaged from school in an Independent Study Blended Learning Model) this metric will not apply.
 Due to the nature of our program (serving 16-24 year olds who have been disengaged from school in an Independent Study Blended Learning Model) this metric will not apply.
 Two students were suspended from school for a physical altercation during school hours.
 Efforts to seek parent input and parent participation OYA will actively involve 20% of parents Due to the nature of our student population (disengaged 16-24 year olds and who may be parents themselves) in OYA, it will be difficult for OYA to engage students' parents.
 Due to the nature of our student population (disengaged 16-24 year olds and who may be parents themselves) in OYA, it will be difficult for OYA to engage students' parents.